I sail and gaze southeast, hills green and blue;

 Interpretation

-This poem was composed during Meng Haoran’s travels in the Wu and Yue regions, specifically during a boat journey along the Cao'e and Shan Rivers towards Mount Tiantai.
-During the Kaiyuan era, after facing disappointment in his pursuit of an official career in Chang'an, Meng Haoran turned his life's aspirations towards the landscapes of the southeast.
-This journey to Mount Tiantai vividly embodies his spiritual journey of "seeking the Way through mountains and rivers."
+This poem was written during Meng Haoran's travels through the Wu and Yue regions, specifically on a boat journey along the Cao'e and Shanxi rivers towards Mount Tiantai.
+Having experienced disappointment in his quest for an official career in Chang'an, Meng Haoran turned his aspirations towards the landscapes of the southeast.
+This journey to Mount Tiantai vividly embodies his spiritual quest to "find truth amidst mountains and waters."

-It is noteworthy that the poet does not directly describe ascending to the scenic wonders.
-Instead, he focuses on gazing from the boat and imagining along the way.
-This narrative strategy of "longing for a place before arrival" precisely reflects his state of mind: after setbacks in his official career, he projected his ideals onto the landscape.
-Mount Tiantai, as a cultural landmark fused with Buddhist and Daoist radiance, became the object of this spiritual projection.
-Thus, the dynamic journey on the water becomes a flowing poem of spiritual seeking.
+Significantly, the poet does not describe arriving at the famed scenery.
+He focuses instead on gazing from the boat and imagining the destination.
+This narrative choice—longing without arriving—reflects his state of mind: after setbacks in his official pursuits, he projected his ideals onto the landscape.
+Mount Tiantai, a landmark glowing with Buddhist and Daoist significance, became the object of this spiritual projection.
+Thus, the physical boat journey becomes a fluid poem of spiritual seeking.

 First Couplet: "挂席东南望,青山水国遥。"